-Other than in respect of the cyber and terrorism risks classes, premium rates increased during the year to a level above that anticipated on a whole account basis.
-The overall rate increase on business that was renewed in 2019 was 6.6% compared to an original expected increase of 1%, that had been subsequently revised mid-year to 3.2%, for the syndicate as a whole.
+It is also encouraging to report that, other than in respect of the terrorism class, premium rates increased during the year above the level previously anticipated.
+On a whole account basis, the overall rate increases on business that was renewed in 2020 was 12.6% compared to the original plan that anticipated an increase of 4.4%.